tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

-Return a string formatted according to the rules of the C ``sprintf()`` function, where ``%d%s`` means the next two arguments are a number and a string, and so on.
+Return a string formatted according to the rules of the C ``sprintf()`` function, where ``%d%s`` means the next two arguments are a numeric and a string, and so on.

 If an argument is missing or is NULL, it becomes:

 * '0' if the format requires an integer,
-* '0.0' if the format requires a number with a decimal point,
+* '0.0' if the format requires a numeric with a decimal point,
 * '' if the format requires a string.

 Example: ``PRINTF('%da', 5)`` is '5a'.